 GK: Peter Schmeichel

-He was regarded as one of the greatest keeper of all-time.
+Peter Schmeichel was regarded as one of the greatest keeper of all-time.
 He was voted the "World's Best Goalkeeper" in 1992 and 1993.
 He is best remembered for his most successful years at Manchester United, whom he captained to the 1999 UEFA Champions League to complete the Treble.
-He is also the most capped player for the Denmark national team, with 129 games between 1987 and 2001.
-In addition to Euro 92, he played for his country at the 1998 FIFA World Cup and three additional European Championship tournaments.
+He is also the most capped player for Denmark, with 129 games between 1987 and 2001, winning the Euro 92.

 Henry From played 31 games for the Denmark national football team, and won a silver medal at the 1960 Summer Olympics.
 He was the backup keeper at the 1952 Summer Olympics.
 He spent his entire club career at Aarhus Gymnastik Forening, with whom he won four Danish football championships and four Danish Cups.
 He helped AGF reach the quarter-finals of the 1961 European Cup, where they were defeated by S.L.
 Benfica from Portugal.